MicrosoftDocs/Azure-RMSDocs.zh-cn/Azure-RMSDocs/configure-office365.md

        if(-not $o365TenantAdminCredential)
        {
            # when credentials are not cached, prompt for the tenant admin credentials
-           $o365TenantAdminCredential = Get-Credential -UserName $tenantAdmin -Message "Enter the password for the Office 365 admin"
+           $o365TenantAdminCredential = Get-Credential -UserName $tenantAdmin -Message "Enter the password for the Microsoft 365 admin"

            if(-not $o365TenantAdminCredential -or -not $o365TenantAdminCredential.UserName -or $o365TenantAdminCredential.Password.Length -eq 0 )
            {